dustedcodes/download-google-fonts/README.md

 ./download-google-fonts -url "https://fonts.googleapis.com/css2?family=Lato:ital,wght@0,400&display=swap" -destination "https://cdn.my-server.com/fonts" -output "fonts"
 ```

 The actual font files (e.g. `*.woeff2`) will be named with the MD5 hash of the file itself.
-This ensures that any updates to the font will generate a new file and allow updating fonts easily without running into caching issues.
+This ensures that any updates to the fonts in the future will generate a new file and allow updating the fonts without running into any caching issues.